 - Stop believing that when a customer does not understand the value of a product, a reimbursement issue or how a product works, it’s their problem and not yours.
 It is yours.
 Your marketing must include easy-to-understand information presented in a clear and concise format.
 Include in your marketing mission the goal of doing all you can to create an informed and educated consumer.

 - Stop believing any one customer is like the next.
 Every customer has their own unique communication requirements, experiences with the health care industry and level of interest in participating in their own health care plan.
 Some customers prefer text messages, others email, and some are counting on a personal call from your company representative.
 If you have only one plan for distributing messages about your services or products, you are probably eliminating contact with a large portion of your community.
-No community has residents speaking only one language, so don’t distribute marketing messages in only
+No community has residents speaking only one language, so don’t distribute marketing messages in only one way.

 Engage the Tough Customers